dhaw/fluCodeImperial/README.md

 # fluCodeImperial
 All codes used for "Using real-time data to guide decision-making during an influenza pandemic: a modelling analysis" are included int his folder.
-The file runExamples.m contains step-by-step instructions for reproducing figures and running model fits.
+The file runExamples.m contains step-by-step method for reproducing figures and running model fits.
+A single execution "runExamples" on the command line will generate all main and supplementary figures in the manuscript.

 Plots make use of files from the following sources, with some modifications:
 Holger Hoffmann (2022).
 Violin Plot (https://www.mathworks.com/matlabcentral/fileexchange/45134-violin-plot);